amatlynd/WebVR/README.md

 - <b>basic.html</b>: hello world code for aframe
 - <b>add-assets.html</b>: show how to add and use assets
 - <b>add-animation.html</b>: show how to add and use animation component
+- <b>add-javascript.html</b>: show how to use javascript to listen to events        and  select entities